plugwise/plugwise-beta/README.md

 ### It doesn't work

-If you notice issues, we are on Discord and on the [Community forums](https://community.home-assistant.io/t/plugwise-core-and-custom-component/236250).
-You can also create an Issue in these repositories:
+If you notice issues please create an issue in the appropriate repository, while we are on Discord and on the [Community forums](https://community.home-assistant.io/t/plugwise-core-and-custom-component/236250) this is not where we are actively checking for support requests.

-- [plugwise-beta](https://github.com/plugwise/plugwise-beta) - the beta `custom_component` for HA Core we use for testing (also required for USB as Plugwise USB support is not available in Home Assistant Core yet).
+- [plugwise-beta](https://github.com/plugwise/plugwise-beta/issues/new/choose) - the beta `custom_component` for HA Core we use for testing (also required for USB as Plugwise USB support is not available in Home Assistant Core yet).
-- [python-plugwise](https://github.com/plugwise/python-plugwise) - the python module interfacing with the plugwise Smile or USB-stick
+- [python-plugwise](https://github.com/plugwise/python-plugwise/issues/new/choose) - the python module interfacing with the plugwise Smile or USB-stick

 ### Why 'Smile'?